 Governmental Funds - The Health District's activities are reported in governmental funds.
 The governmental fund financial statements provide a detailed short-term view of the Health District's governmental operations and the health services it provides.
 Governmental fund information helps determine whether there are more or less financial resources that can be spent to finance the Health District's health programs.
 The Health District's significant governmental funds are presented on the financial statements in separate columns.
 The information for non-major funds (funds whose activity or balances are not large enough to warrant separate reporting) is combined and presented in total in a single column.
-The Health District's major governmental funds are the General (Board of Health) Fund, the Women, Infants, and Children Fund (WIC), the Public Health Nursing Fund, Public Health Infrastructure Fund, and the Help Me Grow Fund.
+The Health District's major governmental funds in 2011 were the General (Board of Health) Fund, the Women, Infants, and Children Fund (WIC), the Public Health Promotion Fund, the Public Health Nursing Fund, and the Help Me Grow Fund.
 The programs reported in the governmental funds are closely related to those reported in the governmental activities section of the entity-wide statements.